Thukyd/OpenAI-Assistant-Manager/README.md

 # OpenAI-Assistant-RDDR2-Poker

+## Project Overview
+This project develops an OpenAI Assistant to help players learn poker in Red Dead Redemption 2.
+It uses AI to analyze screenshots from the game and provides feedback on the poker gameplay.

+## How It Works
+1. **Capture:** Player takes a screenshot of their poker hand in the game.
+2. **Upload:** The screenshot is uploaded to the assistant.
+3. **Analysis:** The AI evaluates the image, identifying cards and game elements.
+4. **Advice:** The assistant offers suggestions based on the current poker hand.
-An OpenAI-powered assistant for Red Dead Redemption 2, designed to analyze poker game screenshots and provide gameplay advice.
-A tool for learning and improving poker decision-making skills within the game.
+5. **Learn:** Aimed at improving poker decision-making skills within the game.

+## Contributions
+Contributions from those with interest in gaming, AI, or software development are welcome.
+The project benefits from diverse perspectives and skills in enhancing its functionality and user experience.